 i i i

 In fact, for years after the bombing no one was sure who exactly had carried it out because Hezbollah didn’t even claim responsibility for the deaths at all and was hardly known by anyone to exist.
-When the bomb is used in acts of Symbolic Terror against a solid concrete institution, often many lives are taken while the building, the institution, is being destroyed.
-However these, often innocent, lives are less than collateral to the terrorist who is targeting the building.
+When a bomb is used in acts of Symbolic Terror against a solid concrete institution, often many lives are taken while the building, the institution, is being destroyed.
+However these lives are less than collateral to the terrorist who is targeting the building.

 Once attacks have shifted to being almost entirely Tactical, it means the terrorists behind them consider themselves strong enough to try and Tactically twist their target’s arm.
 Which then does mean targeting humanity itself instead of the building humanity often dwells in.
 This shift was seen in the months after 9/11, as reports surfaced indicating that al-Qaeda was now targeting targets of economic values – such as facilities that ship, refine, or store petroleum products – and targets that would lead to massive civilian casualties and also hamstring society as a whole – such as nuclear power plants and dams.